Digital Evidence Collection in Cyber Security – All You Need to Know

 Digital evidence is the kind of information in binary form which is mainly associated with e-crimes.
 During cybercrimes, it is the information that is derived from digital devices to get the other pieces of evidence regarding the crime.
 Hence, the digital evidence collection process is a very crucial operation.

 Since computers and mobile phones are mainly used to commit crimes.
 Hence, one’s mobile phone files or system data can reveal a lot about the intention and workflow of that person.
 So, law enforcement agencies started to do a forensics investigation of the suspect’s digital devices to investigate the crime scene.
-Doing this will help them to implement digital evidence collection in cyber security.
-Furthermore, to carry out an in-depth investigation for the gathered crucial information, users can make the best use of computer forensics tools.

 Digital forensics is the process of identifying digital evidence which is further used by the court of law.
-It is the science of finding digital evidence within a process to analyze, inspect, identify and preserve digital evidence associated with electronic devices.
+It is the science of finding digital evidence within a process to analyze, inspect, identify, and preserve digital evidence associated with electronic devices.
 It provides the best techniques and tools for the forensic team to resolve complicated digital cases.
-In a nutshell, such tools are a boon for data evidence collection in cyber forensic field.
+In a nutshell, such tools are a boon for data evidence collection in the cyber forensic field.

 Digital Evidence Collection in Cyber Security – Challenges Faced